itclubmanmet/static-site-generator/readme.md

 ```

 To install the dependency, run this command.
 NOTE: If you need to, you can create virtual environment for your Python installation.
+Arch Linux gets mad if you don't do this though..

 ```
 $ pip install -r requirements.txt